dougeby/IntuneDocs/InTuneDocs/deploy-use/manage-windows-pcs-with-microsoft-intune.md

 While the Intune client software supports [management capabilities that help protect PCs](policies-to-protect-windows-pcs-in-microsoft-intune.md) by managing software updates, Windows firewall, and Endpoint Protection, PCs managed with the Intune client software cannot be targeted with other Intune policies, including those **Windows** policy settings that are specific to mobile device management.

 When you use the Intune client software to manage Windows PCs, you can use only the policies shown under the **Computer Management** section.

+Intune manages Windows PCs using policies, similar to how Windows Server Active Directory Domain Services (AD DS) Group Policy Objects (GPOs) do.
+If you manage Active Directory domain-joined computers with Intune, [ensure that Intune policies do not conflict with other GPOs](https://docs.microsoft.com/intune/deploy-use/resolve-gpo-and-microsoft-intune-policy-conflicts) used in your organization.
+To read more, see [Group Policy for beginners](https://technet.microsoft.com/library/hh147307.aspx).

   ![Select template for new Windows PC policy](../media/select-template-for-pc-policy.png)